libktx/ktx/async/README.md

 }
 ```

-Starting a coroutine, which performs operation on the `AsyncExecutor` thread:
+Starting a coroutine, which performs operation on the context's `AsyncExecutor` thread:

 ```Kotlin
 import ktx.async.*